kconteh1/kconteh1/README.md

 Welcome to my professional portfolio.
 Experienced IT professional with 5+ years of hands-on systems administration and operations experience, including strong backgrounds in user account management, endpoint device administration, server and hardware management, operating systems, and end-user support.
 Committed to delivering responsive, customer-focused support through clear communication, attentive approach and timely issue resolution.

+Recognized for exceptional analytical problem-solving abilities, consistently delivering rapid and effective incident resolution.
+Demonstrates a strong commitment to aligning technology solutions with business objectives while maintaining a high standard of customer service.

+Experienced in evaluating and improving Large Language Models (LLMs) through prompt engineering, model benchmarking, human preference evaluation, and quality assurance.
+Proven ability to analyze complex technical problems, assess AI-generated outputs for accuracy and reasoning, and contribute to the development of reliable, high-performing AI systems.

 ---

 <details>